Health Indicator Report of Cesarean Delivery in Low Risk Women

 NotesDue to data collection methodology, it is possible that Utah Vital Statistics data misclassified types of cesarean section prior to 2013.
 Interpret these data with caution. [[br]] [[br]]"Low risk" refers to women giving birth whose baby is term (37 weeks or greater), singleton (not a twin or other multiple-fetus pregnancy), and in the vertex or head down position.
 The CDC defines "low risk cesarean delivery" as a cesarean delivery among term (37 or more completed weeks), singleton, vertex (head first) births to women giving birth for the first time.
 This is a subset of the above definition.
-The U.S. rate for low risk cesarean delivery has not been published since 2013, when the rate was 26.9%.
+The U.S. rate for low risk cesarean delivery was 25.9% in 2018.

 Data Interpretation Issues"Low risk" refers to women giving birth whose baby is full term (37 weeks or greater), singleton (not a twin or other multiple-fetus pregnancy), and in the vertex or head down position.
 By framing the data in this way, eliminating higher risk pregnancies which are more likely to require cesarean delivery, we can more accurately reflect increases in cesarean rates for women who have the least medical likelihood of needing a surgical delivery.
 The CDC defines "low risk cesarean delivery" as a cesarean delivery among term (37 or more completed weeks), singleton, vertex (head first) births to women giving birth for the first time.
 This is a subset of the above definition.
 The newer 2003 birth certificate form was adopted for use in Utah beginning in 2009, which renders data from 2008 and earlier not comparable to data from 2009 and later.

 DefinitionA cesarean delivery is a surgical procedure in which a fetus is delivered through an incision in the mother's abdomen and uterus.